10 things to do at the Jewish Ghetto of Rome

 Tiber Island| ©Andy Montgomery

-If you are going on a tour of Trastevere and the Jewish quarter, I recommend that you take the opportunity to rest on Tiberina Island, a great place to spend an afternoon in Rome.
+If you're taking a tour of Trastevere and the Jewish quarter, I recommend that you take the opportunity to relax on Tiberina Island, a great place to spend an afternoon in Rome.
 This boat-shaped island is located in the middle of the Tiber River, and is connected to Trastevere and the Jewish quarter through two bridges, the Cestius and Fabricius, one of the oldest in Rome.
 In its surroundings you will find cafes, restaurants, food stalls and open-air cinema.

 Tiber Island is a place that was historically avoided because of its dark legend and bad omens (the islet is said to have been formed from sediment accumulated over the corpse of Tarquinius the Superb, the last Etruscan king of Rome) and where a temple to the Roman god of Medicine was built to stop the advance of the plague in the 3rd century.
 This is something I love about Rome: every place holds a story you don't expect.